astropy/package-template/docs/ape17.rst

 The `setuptools_scm <https://pypi.org/project/setuptools-scm/>`__
 package is now recommended to manage the version numbers for your package.
-The way this works is that instead of setting the version number manually in e.g. ``setup.cfg`` or elsewhere in your package, the version number is based on git tags.
+The way this works is that instead of setting the version number manually in, e.g., ``setup.cfg`` or elsewhere in your package, the version number is based on git tags.

 In Steps 5 and 6, we already added the required entry for